Textbook and Reading Assignments

 You may discuss the homework with your classmates, but you and you alone are responsible for the work that you turn in.
 Please write up your own solutions to the problems and computer assignments.
 Breaches of this policy will result in homework scores being divided by the number of ``participants.''
 Second offenses may result in failure (of the class).

-Use of solutions to these problems from previous years or any other source without reference constitutes plagiarism.
+Note that answers to odd-numbered problems are in the back of the book.
+You get zero credit for just copying those numbers.
+Use of solutions to these problems from any other source without reference constitutes plagiarism.
 You must attribute (by giving the correct reference) any significant help that you receive from outside sources.

-The final exam will be during exam week, on Wednesday, June 13 at 8:00-10:00 a.m. in PISB 104.
-The final will include material from the entire course, with more weight given to the second half (roughly 30% first half, 70% second half).
+The final exam date will Friday, June 15, 10:30am-12:30pm in PISB 108.
+It will include material from the entire course, with more weight given to the second half (roughly 30% first half, 70% second half).
+An equation sheet will be provided.